confluentinc/cp-demo/docs/index.rst

 Troubleshooting the demo
 ========================

+Here are some suggestions on how to troubleshoot the demo.

 1. Verify the status of the Docker containers show ``Up`` state, except for the ``kafka-client`` container which is expected to have ``Exit 0`` state.
 If any containers are not up, verify in the advanced Docker preferences settings that the memory available to Docker is at least 8 GB (default is 2 GB).

    .. sourcecode:: bash